This post is about how to find estate sale bargains.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.

 Whether you’re shopping at an estate sale to add to your own vintage home decor, or you are in a thrifting and flipping business like us, there are ways to make your good buy a real steal.
 (We aren’t going to help you actually steal, just metaphorically!) we have some tips and tricks for how to level up your estate sale shopping.
-We make over $2000 per month flipping thrift home decor and vintage furniture.
-Our ability find estate sale bargains are an important part of our business strategy.
+We have a five-figure business flipping thrift home decor and vintage furniture.
+Being able to find estate sale bargains is an important part of our business strategy.

 You can always find estate sales in places like Next Door or Facebook Marketplace.
 But, you do have to do a bit of digging.
 We subscribe to estatesales.net (it’s free!) to find most of our estate sales.
 They send weekly updates.
 You can search by zip code to limit results to how far you’re willing to travel (gas money is a real cost, my friend).
 Also, they often have multiple good photos: one recent sale had 69 photos!
 Plus they listed the brands of the high-value items.
 This helps you decide if the sale is worth it.
 You can even Google lens a few of the items that look interesting.
 Most importantly, if there’s more than one sale, you can figure out which is your highest priority That will determine which one we go to first.
 Which leads to the next tip to find estate sale bargains–getting there early.